 4. Take inflation into account.

 Inflation is a real concern when trying to plan for future expenses.
 While inflation rates have been low in recent years, they’ve varied widely over time, and higher prices mean reduced spending power.
-It’s impossible to predict future inflation but planning for a 3 percent increase annually for the next 10 to 15 years will provide a workable estimate you can factor into your expenses.
+It’s impossible to predict future inflation but planning for increases will help provide a workable estimate for future expenses.

 If you’ve been a careful spender, you’ll likely continue to be so.
 Know that new expenses like household help, in-home care, or transportation may eventually come into the picture.
 Healthcare costs for retirees are typically higher, too, and you may find out-of-pocket medical bills gradually increase.
 So, it’s best not to bank on a meaningful drop in spending in the latter decades of retirement.